pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_presence.md

 ```

 #### Return occupancy only

-Requires Presence.
-To return only occupancy for a single channel, specify the channel and set UUIDs to false:
+Set UUIDs=false for a single channel to return only occupancy.

 ```
 1

 ```

 #### Example response
 ```
 `1{
 2    "status": 200,